vijaysharm/resume-web/README.md

 ## Exporting
 You may have to start a web server (try `python -m SimpleHTTPServer 8080` on macs) and then open the page.
 Then command-P will open a print page in chrome and you can select the print to PDF option and save.

+Also, I play around with Custom margins so the resume fits on a given number of pages.
+The last print was using N0.46, E0.5, S0.46, O0.5

 ## TODO
 + Need to support footers for page information
 + Make it look slightly better